 Second year module

-Lecturer: Dr Julie Gilson / Dr Tsering Topgyal
+Lecturer: Dr Julie Gilson and Dr Tsering Topgyal

 In this module, students will learn about key states involved in contemporary East Asian politics.
 Specifically, they will examine the role of the United States, Japan, China, South Korea and key regional institutions.